Cornices/cornice/docs/source/exhaustive_list.rst

 Errors
 ======

-When valitating contents, cornice will automatically throw a 400 error if the data is invalid.
-Along with the 400 error, the body will contain a JSON dict which can be parsed to know more about the problems ecountered.
+When validating contents, cornice will automatically throw a 400 error if the data is invalid.
+Along with the 400 error, the body will contain a JSON dict which can be parsed to know more about the problems encountered.

 Method not allowed
 ==================